Itching and popping: is it vaginitis emphysematosa?

 Diagnosis – notes for practitioners

 The cysts tend to occupy the upper two-thirds of the vagina and may appear on the cervix and down to the vaginal introitus and vulva.
-Emphysematous vaginitis may look like cancerous cancer lesions, so it’s important to consider differential diagnosis.
+Emphysematous vaginitis may look like cancerous cancer lesions, so it’s important to consider a differential diagnosis and do an appropriate workup.

-The Leder1 et al paper offers a solid guide to work from.
+The Leder1 et al. paper offers a solid guide from which to work.

 Imaging will show the gas-filled lesions in the mucosa.
 A transvaginal ultrasound will show echogenic dots or lines spread uniformly throughout the vaginal wall in sagittal and transverse views.